Content Marketing 101

-Especially when you’re a small team or alone (!), the idea well can dry up pretty quick.
-But, know what?
-Most of the time, it’s just a matter of having something trigger your brain into creativity again.
+Especially when you’re a small team or alone, the idea will can dry up pretty quick.
+But most of the time, it’s just a matter of having something trigger your brain into creativity again.
 Taking and sharing ideas aren’t all bad.
 They aren’t bad at all.

 1. Use questions to spur new ideas

 I think the biggest reason we run out of ideas is because we always go about the same process of creating and finding them.
 A great way to shake things up a bit is to ask questions to yourself.
 If you’re part of a team, collectively answer these questions.

 This collection of questions help you to see things in a different perspective, think of your industry in ways you’ve never before, find information gaps in your content strategy and overall kick your content ideation to high gear.